DamonTurcotte/echo-socialnet/README.md

 Recursive model relationship between private message and chat instance models, mimicking SQL associative entities, in order to reduce number of redundant, pre-filtered objects returned in querysets and reduce server load.

 Temporary client-side storage of user session authentication data to reduce number of rejected server requests by allowing client to pre-emptively handle the majority of request validation.

 ## Roadmap

-- Implement Rest API
+- Split into single page application and REST API
 - Migrate to ASGI
-- Create Echo social login for related sites

 ## Tech Stack